anthonyjmiller/cj-2018-project/README.md

 <a href="http://www.bbc.com/news/stories-42254527">School attendance and absence: the facts </a> <p>This article, while based in the U.K., looks at the reasons that students miss school, ranging from sickness to depression to boredom.
 It also compares the levels of absenteeism with income, crime and health levels, and found the link between truancy and other factors not as strong as previously considered.</p>

 <a href="http://www.nbcnews.com/id/33200246/ns/us_news-education/t/school-closings-root-chicago-teen-violence/#.Wwg1AC-ZP-Y">School closings root of Chicago teen violence?</a> <p>While this is a dated article, it explores the link between closing schools that lead to students being put into schools outside of their neighborhoods.
 In Chicago, where gang violence is rampant, this often causes teens in rival gangs to be put into the same school environment which sometimes exacerbates the violence.
 The story also provides information that shows how fatal shootings increased as the number of school closures increased between 2006-2007.</p>

+<a href="https://www.theatlantic.com/education/archive/2015/12/reimagining-abandoned-schools/418311/">Reimagining abandoned schools</a>
+<p>While this article focuses on what happens to the educational spaces after they are closed, it touches on the important role that schools have.
+They aren't just places for youth to learn; in rural, urban and suburban areas alike, schools tend to serve as community centers.
+So when a school does close, it often causes "grief and upheaval" in the community it existed.
+I extrapolate from this article that the widespread school closures in Chicago have had similar effects: a sense of loss.
+The article also picks up on the fact that because of the school closures in Chicago, children have been forced to cross through gang territory to get to their new schools.</p>

 <h2>Data sources</h2>